hacksu/mongodb-lesson/README.md

 So.
 Do you all see Pikachu?

 So in MongoDB, you create queries by creating sort of mini-documents that specify what you're looking for.
 This was a really really simple one: we had one key and one value; that pair had to be present in a document in the database for it to match.
-But we can do more subtle things as well; for example, instead of looking for a name that is Pikachu, we could look for a HP that is greater than 45.
+But we can do more subtle things as well; for example, instead of looking for a `"name"` that is `"Pikachu"`, we could look for a `"HP"` that is `greater than 45`.
 So the first part of requesting that looks pretty familiar:

 ```python3
 good_hp = collection.find_one({"HP":           })